 (iv) Set-off.
 For purposes of Paragraphs 2 and 8(a)(iii) of this Annex, the reference to any amount payable under Section 6 of this Agreement in the definition of “set-off” in this Agreement shall be deemed a reference to any amount payable with respect to any Obligation, as described in Paragraph 8(a)(iii) of this Annex.

+(v) Additional Provisions Relating Primarily to Letters of Credit.

-(v) Failure to Transfer Other Eligible Support or Other Posted Support.
+(a) Failure to Transfer Other Eligible Support or Other Posted Support.
 Paragraph 7(i) of this Annex is hereby modified to apply to failures to Transfer Other Eligible Credit Support and Other Posted Support, as well as the items listed therein.

-(B) Drawings on Letters of Credit.
+(b) Drawings on Letters of Credit.
 The Secured Party shall have the right to draw on a Letter of Credit held by it as Other Eligible Support or Other Posted Support in the event that at the time of such draw there shall be satisfied one or more of the conditions to drawing specified in such Letter of Credit.
 If the Secured Party makes a draw on such a Letter of Credit, the Secured Party shall apply the proceeds of such draw consistent with the requirements, if any, set forth in the drawing documentation.
+[ENRON CREDIT TO REVIEW]

-(vi) Events of Default.
+(c) Events of Default.
 The word, “or” at the end of subsection (ii) or Paragraph 7 shall be deleted and the following sections (iv) and (v) shall be added at the end of Paragraph 7.

 (iv) The issuer of a Letter of Credit provided by such party fails to honor a drawing under the Letter of Credit in accordance with its terms; or